bminchew/uavsar_webpy/README.md

 Requirements
 ------------
+- Python 2.6 or greater
+- Numpy 1.6.0 or greater
-Python module Mechanize (http://wwwsearch.sourceforge.net/mechanize/) must be installed and discoverable in PYTHONPATH
+- Python module Mechanize (http://wwwsearch.sourceforge.net/mechanize/) must be installed and discoverable in PYTHONPATH

 Options